conlamon/companysim/README.md

+# CompanySim
-Feature engineering for determining text based similarity between pairs of companies using only their publicly available value propositions
+Measuring text based similarity between pairs of companies using only their publicly available value propositions

 ## Synopsis